wb14123/blog/jekyll/_posts/2014-01-28-HTML-+-CSS-+-JS-is-Good.markdown

 In web tech, here it is:

-* HTML is what it has in the first place.
+* HTML is what it has in the first place (init objects).
-* CSS is the position and layout of the objects.
+* CSS is the position and layout of the objects (data split from code).
-* JS update the objects when some events occurs.
+* JS update the objects when some events occurs (update objects).

 Everybody say and say that again.
 But I didn't understand that until I really wrote an application that render graphics to the screen.